thaykrgl/30DaysOfJavascript/Exercises/Day05/README.md

 }
 ```

 ### 27) In the webTechs array check if Sass exists in the array and if it exists print 'Sass is a CSS preprocess'.
-If it does not exist add Sass to the array and print the array.
+If it does not exist add Sass to the array and print the array

 const webTechs = ['HTML', 'CSS', 'JavaScript', 'React', 'Redux', 'Node','MongoDB']